Zforest/odin-recipes/README.md

 The three recipes are lasagna, slow cooked meatballs, and pan fried pork chops

-Each recipe is comprised of:
-    - An image of the finished dish.
-    - A description of the recipe.
-    - A list of ingredients.
-    - A list of steps to create the dish.
+Each recipe is comprised of an image of the finished dish, a description of the recipe, a list of ingredients, a list of steps to create the dish.